caiaandrei/CourseraUserManagementAPI/README.md

 - Implemented global error handling middleware with structured logging.

-- Integrated `ILogge` for clean, production-ready logging instead of `Console.WriteLine`.
+- Integrated `ILogger` for clean, production-ready logging instead of `Console.WriteLine`.

 - Recommended adding proper validation for new fields like Email to prevent malformed data.